fsmosca/savvy/README.md

              [--engineoptions ENGINEOPTIONS]
              [--variationlength VARIATIONLENGTH]
              [--includeexistingcomment] [--playername PLAYERNAME]
+             [--analyzewin] [--analyzedraw] [--analyzewhite]
-             [--analyzewinloss] [--version] [-h]
+             [--analyzeblack] [--analyzeloss] [--version] [-h]

 Analyze positions in the game and output annotated game.

 optional arguments:
   --engine ENGINE       The filename or path/filename of the engine
                         that will be used to analyze the game.
   --inpgn INPGN         This is the input pgn filename where games
                         will be analyzed.
   --outpgn OUTPGN       The output pgn filename where position
                         analysis will be saved. (default: "out.pgn") --movetime MOVETIME   Time in milliseconds to analyze each position in the game, note 1s=1000ms. (type: Int64)